caesar003/todo/README.md

 # Todo Node CLI

-A simple command-line to-do list manager built with Node.js.
-It allows users to manage their tasks with ease directly from the terminal, supporting operations like adding, deleting, marking tasks as done, listing tasks, and viewing task details.
+A command-line to-do list manager built with Node.js.
+This tool allows users to manage tasks directly from the terminal, with options for adding, deleting, updating, listing, and viewing task details.
+It also supports starting and finishing tasks, making it easy to track progress.

 ## Features

--   **Add tasks**: Easily add new tasks with a title and description.
+-   **Add tasks**: Quickly add tasks with a title, description, and optional due date.
--   **Delete tasks**: Remove tasks by their unique ID.
+-   **Delete tasks**: Remove tasks by their unique ID prefix.
--   **Mark tasks as done**: Track progress by marking tasks as done.
+-   **Start/Finish tasks**: Update task status to track progress.
--   **List tasks**: View all tasks with their current status.
+-   **List tasks**: View all tasks, filtered by status if needed.
--   **View task details**: Get detailed information about any task.
+-   **View task details**: Get detailed information about any task by ID prefix.
+-   **View version**: Check the current version of the CLI tool.

 ## Installation